User Manual

 • Name (String - Required): The name of the attribute to be defined in the system.
 It must be unique.

 • DataType (String - Required): The data type to be used for the attribute.
-Can take values such as String, Integer, Decimal, Boolean, Date.
+It can take values such as String, Integer, Decimal, Boolean, Date, etc.

-• Description (String - Optional): Descriptive information about the attribute.
-Used to provide information to the user or developer.
+• Description (String - Optional): The descriptive information of the attribute.
+It is used to provide information to the user or developer.

 • CategoryId (Guid - Optional): The ID of the category to which the attribute belongs.
 Categories can be used to group attributes.